warpcut/starter-hugo-academic/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Ph.D. in Artificial Intelligence for Medical Imaging
+role: PostDoc in Artificial Intelligence for Medical Imaging

 # Organizations/Affiliations to show in About widget
 organizations: